Joe-Costa/Qumulo-FS-Event-Monitor/readme.md

 - Change permissions on files in a watched directory
 - Send an email or message if a file or directory has been changed or created (Integrate with Qumulo Email Alerts?)

+## Key requirement to solve!

+There needs to be a means to prevent any endless loops of Actions being triggered by the result of the Actions themselves showing up in the Monitor output!